nmmmnu/injector/README.md

 $ccp->usage();
 ```

+The additional benefits of Dependency Injection + Factories are:

+- instantiation code is not mixed with business logic

+There are some problems with this approach:

+- much more code and much more clases
-In all cases writting Factories is not fun.
+- in all cases writting Factories is not fun :)

 ## Basic usage with PHP-Inject